 - Focus on the essentials: You can’t bring everything with you on the road.
 Start by categorizing your items as either essential or non-essential.
 Then, go through the non-essential items and decide whether you really need them.

-Now that you know these tips for planning your storage set-up, let’s look at some popular small van storage ideas.
+Now that you know these tips for planning your storage set-up, let’s look at some popular van storage ideas.

 Vanlife Clothing Storage Ideas